-(3-3-0).
-Sociological analysis of marriage and family relations based on concepts introduced in SOCI 1301.
-Includes origin and development of family, the family in transition, organization and disorganization of the family, and adjustment mechanisms.
+(3-3-0) Sociological examination of marriage and family life based on concepts introduced in SOCI-1301.
+Includes origin and development of family, problems of courtship and mate selection, the family in transition, organization and disorganization of the family, and marriage adjustment in modern American society.

-SOCI-2319 History of Selected Minority Cultures in the United States +
+SOCI-2319 Minority Studies +